- Clear away brain fog

 Perhaps the most important factors underlying all Ayurvedic treatments are the presence and intention of the therapist combined with the receptivity of the client.
 A knowledgeable therapist will clear his or her own energy prior to entering into a treatment so that he or she becomes a vessel of source energy.
 Likewise, a client will receive more from a treatment if he or she prepares by meditating, letting go of mental dialogue, and releasing expectations in order to become receptive on the physical, mental, and spiritual levels.

-Whether you attend a Whole Health Retreat or receive an Ayurvedic massage, when these conditions are met and combined with the five core components of an Ayurvedic treatment listed above, the results can be truly phenomenal.
+Whether you attend a Chopra Health Retreat or receive an Ayurvedic massage, when these conditions are met and combined with the five core components of an Ayurvedic treatment listed above, the results can be truly phenomenal.
 A greater level of health and well-being, vitality, peace, and harmony can be established in your body, mind, and soul.

 *Editor’s Note: The information in this article is intended for your educational use only; does not necessarily reflect the opinions of the Chopra Center's Mind-Body Medical Group; and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health program.